 Until this year, the private rented sector has been a small, but fast-growing source of work within the private housing sector.
 However, the flow of Build for Rent schemes starting on site has faltered during 2019, amid Brexit uncertainty and the potential risk of tighter regulations on private rented properties under a prospective Labour government.
+As this is not now possible, it is anticipated that the pipeline could flow again.
 At £713 million the value of Build for Rent schemes started during 2019 is forecast to be 29% down on the previous year.
-A more certain political and regulatory outlook is expected to support renewed growth in Build for Rent development work during 2020 and 2021.
+The more certain political and regulatory outlook is expected to support renewed growth in Build for Rent development work during 2020 and 2021.